https://newsletter.mw.creamermedia.com

 Font size: - +

-This article has been supplied and will be available for a limited time only on this website.
+This article has been supplied by the author and has not been written or solicited by Creamer Media.
+It may be available only for a limited time on this website.

 The basic economic problem that confronts all businesses is limited resources for unlimited wants.
 For some smaller mining companies, the reality is particularly acute – not every business possesses the balance sheet strength required to fuel growth, thus making strategic leveraging vital.